valkey-io/valkey-rfc/IntegerationTestFramework.md

 For minimal requirements, integration will need to support the following:
 * ValkeyServer class - Start up / Tear down of a valkey-server
 * ValeyClient class - Wrapper for creating a new client & connecting to the server, and supporting common client operations.
-* Specifying custom engine versions
+* Specifying custom engine binary
 * Automatically building the valkey-server binary (pulling from valkey-io project)
 * Specifying Custom Startup arguments
 * Replication Support